Ansible2/sqf-language-rework/configuration/grammars/docs/commands/or.md

 Returns `true` if one or both conditions are `true`.
-In case of the alternative syntax, {{Wikipedia|Lazy_evaluation#Control_structures|lazy evaluation}} is used.
+In case of the alternative syntax, [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation#Control_structures) is used.
 That means that if left operand is `true`, evaluation of the right side is skipped completely.

 ---